GUI-AIMA: Aligning Intrinsic Multimodal Attention with a Context Anchor for GUI Grounding: Experiments

-\paragraph{GUI grounding without Visual-sink Query Token $\mathcal{Q}_s$.} For attention-based GUI grounding variants, weighting the query-visual correlation of each head via the cumulative sum of all query's predictions in \cref{eq:anchor_all} or only the prediction from $\texttt{<ANCHOR>}$ in \cref{eq:anchor_w} leads to more biased attention predictions than uniform weighting, with worse ScreenSpot-v2 performance of both variants and no improvement on ScreenSpot-Pro as shown in ``Attention Head Weighting without $\mathcal{Q}_s$'' part of \cref{tab:ablation}.
+\textbf{GUI grounding without Visual-sink Query Token $\mathcal{Q}_s$.} For attention-based GUI grounding variants, weighting the query-visual correlation of each head via the cumulative sum of all query's predictions as $\mathcal{Q}'=\mathcal{Q}$ (TAG's manner) or only the prediction from $\texttt{<ANCHOR>}$ as $\mathcal{Q}'=\{\texttt{<ANCHOR>}\}$ in \cref{eq:unified_head_score} leads to more biased attention predictions than uniform weighting, with worse ScreenSpot-v2 performance of both variants and no improvement on ScreenSpot-Pro as shown in ``Attention Head Weighting without $\mathcal{Q}_s$ in \cref{eq:unified_head_score}'' part of \cref{tab:ablation}.
 This bias comes from the misleading weighting from visual-unrelated tokens for the variants using all $\mathcal{Q}$ and from using the premature $\texttt{<ANCHOR>}$ token for grounding in the later variant.
-For attention head weighting softly as in \cref{eq:weight_soft}, it achieves similar overall performance on both datasets but performs worse on text elements. \paragraph{The effect of Visual-sink Query Token $\mathcal{Q}_s$.} For ablation of using $\mathcal{Q}_s$ for $w_{l,h}$, we vary the $\operatorname{K}$ value between 1 and 3 in the $\operatorname{topK}$ selection of $\mathcal{Q}_s$ tokens and explore whether differing $\mathcal{Q}_s^l$ for each MLLM's layer as in \cref{eq:layerwise} or using the same $\mathcal{Q}_s$ for all layers as in \cref{eq:find_sink}.
-In \cref{tab:ablation}, we can observe that the layer-wise manner performs slightly better on the icon-based tasks, but globally-selected uniform $\mathcal{Q}_s$ leads to more balanced results on both text and icon sets.
-Among both manners, $\operatorname{top-1}$ selection remains the overall best performance.
-These ablations verify the ``global $\operatorname{top-1} \mathcal{Q}_s$'' setting of \method{}, with \textbf{1.90\%} improvement over ``weighting uniformly'' on ScreenSpot-Pro. \paragraph{Patch-wise labeling considering overlapping and distance.} Here, we also justify the overlapping- and distance-aware~\citep{tang2025gui} patch-wise labeling for fine-tuning \method{} in \cref{eq:labeling}.
-Based on ``global $\operatorname{top-1} \mathcal{Q}_s$'', down-weighting partial positive and distanced image patch instead of labeling all patch equally leads to \textbf{1.26\%} further enhancement on ScreenSpot-Pro. \paragraph{Training efficiency.} In \cref{fig:Convergence} , we show the convergence tendency of three methods: \method{}, vanilla attention grounding and GUI-Actor (with extra warm-up stage already) initialized from Qwen-2.5-VL-3B. \method{} converges fastest and achieves the best final results, with steady improvements.
-Vanilla attention grounding fluctuates as supervision on all tokens from the pretrained vocabulary impairs the general capacity.
-And GUI-Actor needs longer training period to customize its extra modules for GUI grounding.